 Though I walk through the valley of the shadow of death…

-The valley of the shadow of death could be facing danger in the present, could be what we escaped in the past, and could be real danger in the future or just a thought of a shadow, not a real object, something that blocks our path and shadows the light TEMPORARILY.
+The valley of the shadow of death could be a void of light, be facing danger in the present, maybe times we have escaped in the past, be real danger in the future or just be a thought of a shadow, not a real object, something that blocks our path and shadows the light TEMPORARILY.
 Shadows are cast from objects real and imagined.
 Yet, shadows are only shadows because there IS Light.
 Fear is overcomable.
 Pain is taken away.
 Death is temporary for those who love Jesus.
 There is only the first death, but not a second.
 Death on earth but NOT eternally.
 Death is but a step behind a cloud.
 The shadow of death nor anything could ever block the Light of the Lord.
 Darkness can not overcome Light.

 If death itself can be overcome, therefore troubles in this world can be overcome.
 Just keep walking.
 It may seem dark in the shadows, but keep walking.
 We also walk because our loved ones are not resting in Heaven but living in Heaven.
 We too must live on earth – KEEP LIVING.